Tisza Cipő: Clash Kft

 In 2003, The Clash Kft has bought the rights of the usage of the Tisza trademark.
 This means that clash company can use Tisza as a trademark and shoes can be produced anywhere, not just in the traditional Tisza Shoe Factory in Martfű.
 Nowadays, we have three places where Tisza shoes are produced and six shops where customers can buy them.
 The Clash company also wants to have Tisza trademark to remain pure Hungarian, therefore, the shoes are produced only in Hungary, although the cost of production is very expensive.
 The marketing aim of the Clash Kft. is a long-live company, in order to achieve this they have worked out a special marketing plan; the expansion of the company is very slow and the profit of which the company gathers a year is given back to its origin, to develop the company.
 The Clash Kft also makes clothes and accessories.
 The idea of the whole business came from a young, talented, Hungarian man, László Vidák, who was also an importer of a very popular shoe in Hungary a couple of years ago.

 Clash Kft and The Tisza Shoe

 In May 2009 the original Tisza Company in Martfű went bankrupt; from the 102 employees 85 quit.
-But the Clash Kft continues to make the Tisza Shoe.
+But the Clash Kft continues to make the Tisza Shoe..
+The company factory has made a unique move away from traditional shoe shops and sells its products only in its own specialty stores.
+In 2018, the company had six stores nationwide: two in the capital, one each in Győr, Pécs, Szeged and Siófok.
+Tisza also entered the market with clothing and accessories.
+The former consists mainly of retro clothes, while the latter mainly of socks, hats, scarves and bags.
+These are characterised by understated elegance and prestigious branding.

+Tisza's sub-brand, Tisza Budapest, was created in 2014.

+In 2021, the management managed to settle a ten-year ownership dispute that had limited production until then, and only then could the brand begin to become popular again.
+As promised the companies first international shop opened in Tokyo the next day.

+In 2022 they collaborated with Magnum, and in 2023 with Sport.
+The shoes' popularity was helped by the fact that they were worn by celebrities such as Pedro Pascal, which got nationwide attention that year.

+In 2024 Tisza had a collaboration with a Hungarian popstar Azahriah, where people reportedly waited in line for 15 hours in rain for the shoe.